Characters of the Marvel Cinematic Universe: A–L: Kingo

+As of 2025, the character has appeared in one project: the film Eternals.
+Alternate universe variants of Kingo appeared in one project: the Disney+ animated series What If...?.

 Ulysses Klaue

 Ulysses Klaue (portrayed by Andy Serkis) is a South African black-market arms dealer, smuggler, and gangster who is notorious for having stolen a quarter-ton of vibranium from the Wakandans in 1992.
-After losing his left arm to Ultron, Klaue replaces it with a prosthetic that doubles as a sonic weapon and works with Killmonger until the latter betrays and kills him to gain entrance into Wakanda.
+After losing his left arm to Ultron, Klaue replaces it with a prosthetic that doubles as a sonic weapon and works with Killmonger until the latter betrays and shoots him in the head to gain entrance into Wakanda.